TMisiukiewicz/discussions-and-proposals/proposals/0000-implement-config-plugins.md

 The CLI would look for any changes in the `app.json` file and regenerate the platform-specific folders when running one of the React Native commands.

-Additionally, it would become possible to create custom plugins within the app.
-Since the plugins would be available to import directly from the core, it would not need any additional setup on the developer side.
+Additionally, **it would become possible to create custom plugins within the app.
+Since the plugins would be available to import directly from the core, it would not need any additional setup on the developer side**.
 E.g. developer can easily create a custom plugin:

 `./plugins/withStringsXml.js`:
 ```js